-The allocation of the zonal RMS for the products within the Northern zone is initiated during the re-evaluation process (AIR-programs) of the active substances.
-The work is coordinated by one of the Northern zones MSs.
+The allocation of the zonal RMS for the products within the NZ is initiated during the re-evaluation process (AIR-programs) of the active substances.
+The work is coordinated by one of the NZ's MSs.
 The holder of the product authorisation will be notified of the zonal RMS for their product before the finalisation of the active substance evaluation.